 1.1: Legalise driverless cars in Australia.

-1.2.
-Discussion: The Science Party believes that driverless cars, trucks and public transportation should be legalised in Australia as part of a testing program, with aims to introduce driverless cars as regular items on the road as soon as is practical and safe.
-Driverless cars have the potential to reduce collisions and hence cut road related mortality.
-Driverless cars can also drive more efficiently, find quicker routes, prevent intoxicated driving, increase the mobility of people who cannot drive due to disability or age (both young and old).
-Driverless cars also allow the driver to utilise the time that they would have spent driving for recreation, or to perform work tasks while driving.
+Driverless cars can also drive more efficiently, find quicker routes, prevent intoxicated driving, increase the mobility of people who cannot drive, and allow the person who who would otherwise be driving to use the travel time for work tasks or recreation.
 The introduction of driverless cars will herald a new era of car sharing.
 One car can be shared by multiple people, picking up one person at 8am and dropping them off at 8:15.
-Rather than standing idle for 8 hours like a regular car, a driverless car could then travel to another suburb by itself to pick someone else up at 8:30.
+Rather than standing idle for 8 hours a driverless car could then travel to another suburb by itself to pick someone else up at 8:30.
 Driverless cars can help make individual transportation faster and easier, all while reducing waste and increasing utilisation of existing infrastructure.

 2. High Speed Rail

 2.1: Creation of a high-speed rail-link running from Brisbane to Sydney to Canberra to Melbourne.

 3. Optimise Existing Transport Infrastructure

 3.1: Optimise existing transportation infrastructure to decrease travel/transport times, by targeted expenditure to reduce bottlenecks and hence increase capacity.

 4. Additional Rail in Cities

 4.1: The Science Party also supports the creation additional train lines through suburban areas currently devoid of any train stations.
 Extension of current cities into new areas should be accompanied by sufficient public transport infrastructure.

 Currently, suburban development on city fringes rely almost solely on buses that may need to travel up to 40 mins to the nearest rail line.
 This situation is unacceptable, as such systems actively discourage public transport use and cause increases in car congestion in the rest of the city.